OklenCodes/Azure-Terraform-WebApp/README.md

 Once the deployment is complete, review the outputs provided by Terraform, such as URLs for the frontend and backend apps, and other key infrastructure information.

 You are now ready to start using the environment!

+**IMPORTANT**: Destroy the resources after you finish because it will get pricy very fast.